Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Process

-1. Download VOLUME/index.key and try to decrypt the noise boxes with your private key k0 until you find yours, the plaintext is the directory key **dk0**
+1. Download VOLUME/\<index\> decrypt it with the users' private key k0
-1. Retrieve VOLUME/index and decrypt it with **dk0**
-1. Find the folder "examples" in the index and retrieve its metadata file, decrypt it with the stored directory key dk1
+1. Find the folder "examples" in the index and retrieve the DM, decrypt it with the stored directory key dk1
 1. Create a new symmetric key **fk0**
 1. Encrypt the file with **fk0**
 1. Generate a new UUID, this is the ref of the file
 1. Upload the block to VOLUME/\<uuid\>, note the "Date" header from the response and use it as mtime
 1. Insert the new object, including its **fk0**, into the metadata file, using the mtime from the response and the original file size in bytes as size
 1. Set `last_change_by` to your device id
-1. Encrypt the metadata file with **dk1** and upload it to VOLUME/\<metadata-file\>
+1. Encrypt the DM with **dk1** and upload it

 ## Browsing a share and downloading a file